damonitor/damo/USAGE.md

 Using Packaging Systems
 -----------------------

-There are a number of packaging systems including PyPi that supports `damo`.
+There are a number of packaging systems that support `damo`.
+For example, below can be used if you want to install `damo` via `dnf` or PyPi.

-For example, below can be used if you want to install `damo` via PyPi.
+    $ sudo dnf install damo     # if you prefer dnf

-    $ sudo pip3 install damo
+    $ sudo pip3 install damo    # if you prefer PyPi

-Note that PyPi is just one of the options.
-Refer to below [repology](https://repology.org/project/damo) data to show the packaging status of `damo` for each distribution.
+Note that `dnf` and PyPi are just two of the options.
+Refer to below [repology](https://repology.org/project/damo) data to show the packaging status of `damo` on your favorite packaging system.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/damo.svg)](https://repology.org/project/damo/versions)